-The monthly law journal exploring legal issues affecting operators in online gambling and gaming including licensing, offshore operators, mobile gaming and m-payments, fixture lists and database rights, online poker, sports betting, match fixing, gambling fraud and security, as well as in-depth discussion of legislation such as the UK Gambling Act 2005, the EU Green Paper, and the US Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA). / read more
+The monthly law journal exploring legal issues affecting operators in online gambling and gaming including licensing, offshore operators, mobile gaming, gambling payments, fixture lists and database rights, online poker, social gaming and gambling, online liquidity, advertising, sports betting, match fixing, Bitcoin gambling, gambling fraud and security, as well as in-depth discussion of legislation such as the UK Gambling (Licensing and Advertising) Bill, the Fourth Anti-Money Laundering Directive and the US Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA)... / read more

 August's edition of the World Online Gambling Law Report